Harvey Weinstein fired by Weinstein Company

 There, they saw success with films like "Silver Linings Playbook," "The King's Speech" and "Django Unchained."

-The company's recent films include "Lion," "Gold," and "Wind River."
+The company's recent films include "Lion," "Gold" and "Wind River."